juggy/sf-food-truck/README.md

 Here are some trade offs for the current architecture/solution to keep everything simple and under my timebox of 8h:

 - use ember-cli-deploy lightning and keep both backend and client in a single repository
+  - the 2 repo makes it easier to deploy to heroku directly
+- provide a dockerfile and docker compose for easier development setup
 - use elastic search as storage and search
   - would be able to scale to a much larger data set
   - would handle more load